 International Freshman and Overseas Transfer Students

 Applicants from overseas must submit the following information well in advance of the desired date of admission.
 Admission is possible during all terms provided the deadline for application is met.
-Students should plan to arrive one week prior to the beginning of the term.
+Students must attend the mandatory new international student orientation.

-- A completed application form, a $45 non-refundable application fee (to be drawn on a U.S. bank) and a list of all educational experiences including studies undertaken in the U.S. Applicants seeking F-1 or J-1 (student) nonimmigrant status must submit certification of sufficient financial resources available for education and living expenses while attending the University.
+- A completed application form, a $45 non-refundable application fee and a list of all educational experiences including studies undertaken in the U.S. Applicants seeking F-1 or J-1 (student) non-immigrant status must submit certification of sufficient financial resources available for education and living expenses while attending the University.

 - Official credentials and transcripts from all secondary schools, colleges, and universities that the student has attended, including subjects studied, grades, and a key to the grading system.
 If credentials are not in English, official translations must be provided.
-Transfer credits may be granted for courses taken at U.S. and overseas accredited institutions only if an official syllabus or course description is provided; other options include credit by examination.
+Transfer credits may be granted for courses taken at U.S. and overseas accredited institutions only if an official syllabus or course description is provided; evaluation of transfer credit will be made prior to the start of classes.
 Evidence of academic and disciplinary good standing at the last prior institution with a minimum grade point average of 2.00 (on a 4.00 scale).
 Some YSU programs may have higher requirements.

-- English Language Proficiency - Applicants whose education is from an English-medium secondary or postsecondary institution in certain countries are exempt from the standardized English proficiency testing requirement.
-International students who graduate from an English-medium secondary school in the United States are required to submit either the ACT or SAT in lieu of TOEFL.
+- English Language Proficiency - Applicants whose education is from an English-medium secondary or post-secondary institution in certain countries are exempt from the standardized English proficiency testing requirement.
+International students who graduate from an English medium secondary school in the United States are required to submit either the ACT or SAT in lieu of TOEFL, IELTS, or PTE Academic.

-All other applicants for whom English is a second language must present evidence of proficiency in the English language in one of the following ways:
+All other applicants for whom English is a second language must present evidence of proficiency in the English language in one of the following ways [Effective August 2018 intake]: